tuobangli/24hours/README.md

-# Appeal for REDS mean 4
+# Appeal for REDS moments 4